-- Irrigation development locations must obtain an Irrigation Certificate from the Ministry of Agriculture Crops and Irrigation Branch for the project location;
+- Irrigation development locations must obtain an Irrigation Certificate from the Ministry of Agriculture’s Crops and Irrigation Branch for the project location.

-- Eligible projects must increase irrigation capacity by a minimum of 10 acres of land for agricultural purposes;
+- Eligible projects must plan to increase irrigation capacity by a minimum of 10 acres of land for agricultural purposes.

-- Individual applicants with projects within irrigation districts must be approved by the respective irrigation district board; and
+- Individual applicants with projects within irrigation districts must be approved by the respective irrigation district board.